soleil-ica/Lima-camera-hamamatsu/doc/index.rst

 * Readout mode

  - Two readout modes are available: SLOW (30fps at full frame) or NORMAL (100fps at full frame).

+* Output trigger Kind

+ This plugin provides the ability to manage output triggers KIND.
+ Supported trigger Kind :

+ - Low
+ - Exposure
+ - Programmable (without SOURCE, DELAY and PERIODE)
+ - Trigger Ready
+ - High (May not be available with current SDK)

+* Output trigger Polarity

+ This plugin provides the ability to manage output triggers POLARITY.
+ Supported trigger Polarity :

+ - Negative
+ - Positive

 Configuration
 `````````````